 PHIL 355 Philosophy of Sport (3) A philosophical treatment of the role of sports in society and a meaningful life.
 Topics include the phenomenology of sport, the ethics of doping and artificial enhancement, leadership ethics, sports in the context of Hawaii, and sport fandom.
 Pre: Previous work in philosophy or two courses in Kinesiology or instructor approval.

 PHIL 360 Existentialism (3) The themes which recur in the works of existential philosophers from the 19th century to the present.
 Pre: junior standing or instructor's consent.

-PHIL 370 American Philosophy (3) The American philosophical tradition, spanning the disciplines of epistemology, ethics and political theory with emphasis on pragmatism and its relation to contemporary philosophy.
+PHIL 370 American Philosophy (3) (lecture/other) The American philosophical tradition, spanning the disciplines of epistemology, ethics and political theory with emphasis on pragmatism and its relation to contemporary philosophy.
 Pre: previous work in philosophy or instructor's consent.
+(Attributes: GCC)

 PHIL 381 Philosophy Of Wittgenstein (3) Topics in the philosophy of Ludwig Wittgenstein, such as: meaning, understanding, pain, private language, "family resemblance," language-games, knowledge and certainty, other minds, forms of life and the purpose of philosophy.
 Pre: previous work in philosophy.

 PHIL 385 Philosophy of Marxism (3) History and philosophy of Marxism from the early Marx through recent times, including such topics as: dialectical materialism, alienation, exploitation, surplus value, class struggle, revolution, socialism, communism, and the Marxian critique of capitalism, imperialism, fascism, terrorism, and capitalist cultural hegemony.
 Pre: Previous work in philosophy or instructor's consent.